 Industrial regulations will be highly dependent on existing international standards but will particularly be conditioned by the European Regulations that are in place with regards to environmental protection, like the directive on industrial emissions6 or the protection against industrial hazards (etc.).
 Examples of such regulations include the SEVESO directive7.
 The SEVESO directive is a directive that fights for technological disaster risk reduction and that will regulate manufacturing sites potentially hazardous including when the storing of sensitive material is involved which satellite manufacturing and launcher manufacturing materials can be typically involved.
-The SEVESO directive dates including chemicals and petrochemicals as well as fuels are stored.
+The SEVESO directive applies to 12.000 industrial establishments in the EU where dangerous substances including chemicals and petrochemicals as well as fuels are stored.
 The SEVESO directive dates back from 1982 and is since regularly updated as we are currently at the third iteration of the directive (SEVESO-3 since 2012).